-National or non-profit organizations will often fund and coordinate medical research with pharmaceutical companies.
-For example, the German Center for Infection Research (DIFZ) has funded a 1.5 million Euro grant for the project "GMP Manufacture and Phase I Clinical Investigation of MVA-MERS-S, an Experimental Prophylactic Vaccine against the Middle East Respiratory Virus Syndrome," to be researched through the Erasmus Medical Center and Marburg University.
-After the Ebola outbreak in 2014, Sarepta Therapeutics was involved in a study with the University of Washington Medical Center and the U.S. Army Medical Research Institute of Infectious Diseases testing experimental Marburg virus medicines.
-Intramural Research Program funded research into a Marburg vaccine while NIAID conducted research in Uganda on the effectiveness and safety of new Marburg and Ebola vaccines .
+Development of effective pharmaceuticals is a critical part of efforts to prevent future pandemics, and government or non-profit organizations will often fund and coordinate medical research with pharmaceutical companies.
+For example, in 2015 the German Center for Infection Research (DIFZ) funded a 1.5 million Euro grant for the project "GMP Manufacture and Phase I Clinical Investigation of MVA-MERS-S, an Experimental Prophylactic Vaccine against the Middle East Respiratory Virus Syndrome," to be researched through the Erasmus Medical Center and Marburg University.
+After the Ebola outbreak in 2014, public and private institutes collaborated on research of Marburg virus, and Ebola-like virus with epidemic potential.
+Sarepta Therapeutics worked with the University of Washington Medical Center and U.S. Army Medical Research Institute of Infectious Diseases to test experimental medicines for Marburg, and NIH’s Intramural Research Program and the National Institute of Allergy and Infectious Diseases vaccines (NIAID) both funded research on the effectiveness and safety of new Marburg and Ebola vaccines .
 The Scripps Research Institute (TSRI) was also involved in collaborative research with Emergent BioSolutions, Mapp Biopharmaceutical and Integrated BioTherapeutics into finding antibodies that could successfully bind to weak spots on the Marburg virus.
-As a result of these collaborative activities, both pharmaceutical companies and research institutes can experience financial gains during and after a pandemic.
+As a result of these collaborative activities, both pharmaceutical companies and research institutes can experience increases in funding and financial gains, and pharmaceutical companies can develop new potentially profitable products to sell in the world vaccine and drug market.

 Trade

 Increasing globalization and trade liberalization over the past 20 years has greatly expanded the world economy, allowing new opportunities for both developed and developing countries.
-For most countries, International trade as a percentage of country GDP has consistently increased each year.
+For most countries, International trade as a percentage of country’s gross domestic products (GDP) has consistently increased each year.
 Disease outbreaks and epidemics cause market volatility, particularly in the most economically integrated, globalized countries where trade is a higher share of total GDP.
 As dependence on international trade continues to increase, countries are left vulnerable to the market fluctuations during epidemics.
 These fluctuations stem from many factors, including consumer fears of health risks of traded goods, and international trade regulations limiting dissemination of goods from outbreak countries.
 In South Korea, overseas shipments fell 10.9% compared to the previous year, most likely in reaction to the outbreak of MERS in Seoul.
 Outbreaks of zoonotic diseases can cause severe market shocks, and trade income is lost as a result of decreased demand or trade bans on livestock and poultry goods.
-This was evident in the BS and nvCJD outbreaks in England, which caused a total of $5.75 billion loss, $2 billion of this in beef exports alone, and the outbreak of Nipah in Malaysia, which lost an estimated $120 million in pork exports .
+This was evident in the Bovine Spongiform Encephalopathy (BSE) and new variant Creutzfeldt-Jakob disease (nvCJD) outbreaks in England, which caused $5.75 billion in total losses, with $2 billion lost in beef exports alone, and the outbreak of Nipah in Malaysia, which lost an estimated $120 million in pork exports .

-Economic losses from outbreaks extend beyond the outbreak country markets and affect trade partners as well.
+Economic losses from outbreaks extend beyond the outbreak country markets and affect the economies of trade partners as well.
 These secondary effects may be exacerbated in the future, as individual country economies become more dependent on foreign goods.
 China is the largest source of U.S. imports overall, accounting for over 21% of total U.S. imports in 2015.
 China is a hotspot for disease emergence, and future disruptions to China’s economy similar to the 1997 avian influenza outbreak or 2003 SARS outbreak would have significant effects on the U.S. markets and consumption of these goods .